 Talk to other expats!
 Speak to credible sources that live or have spent a sufficient amount of time in Colombia.
 If you don’t have a contact, there are plenty of groups on Facebook with experienced expats.
 Be sure to speak to multiple sources as everyone has a different experience and perspective of Colombia.
 AVOID OR BE CAUTIOUS WITH MISLEADING INFORMATION!”

-“One mistake that I made early on was comparing Colombia to the United States; don’t do it!
-You will be miserable.
+“One mistake that I made early on was comparing Colombia to the United States; don’t do it.
+You will become miserable.
 When you make the move, it’s important to understand that both cultures are completely different.
 For example, in Colombia, things move a bit slower than in the United States.
-Going to the bank to make a deposit may require an entire day’s commitment versus the fifteen minutes in the States; or, adjusting to putting toilet paper in a garbage pail versus in the toilet.
+Going to the bank to make a deposit may require an entire day’s commitment versus the 15 minutes in the States; or, adjusting to putting toilet paper in a garbage pail versus in the toilet.
 Things may require some time to adapt to.
-Be patient with yourself.
+Be patient with yourself.”

 Wrap Up – Teaching at a University in Medellin, Colombia

 Lamon and I spoke during the first weekend of May, 2020.
-He was speaking to me from a Finca in Envigado, Colombia.
-I said, “Lamon, what’s a Finca?”
-After I Googled “Finca Medellin,” we both agreed that I need to go back to Colombia to experience a Finca.
+He was speaking to me from a finca in Envigado.
+I said: “Lamon, what is a finca?”
+After I Googled “finca Medellin,” we both agreed that I need to go back to Colombia to experience a finca.
 I hadn’t been there long enough.
 In 2015, I was working on finishing a master’s and didn’t explore Colombia as Lamon has described it.

-Speaking of long enough, Lamon arrived in Medellin, Colombia on February 25, 2020, and didn’t realize he would not be able to fly back to the US after his Primeros Cinco event.
-He had planned to fly to Colombia for his quarterly event and return back to the US per his usual routine.
-This time, Lamon got stuck when the Colombian government restricted all flights coming in and out of Colombia due to the Coronavirus.
+Speaking of long enough, Lamon arrived in Medellin on February 25, 2020, and didn’t realize he would not be able to fly back to the US after his Primeros Cinco event.
+Lamon had planned to fly to Colombia for his quarterly event and return back to the US per his usual routine.
+This time, he got stuck when the Colombian government restricted all flights coming in and out of Colombia due to COVID-19.

-He is not sure how much longer he will be at the Finca but he knows it will be at least until June 1, 2020.
-He is excited to announce that on May 16, 2020, his debut single “Spotlight” will be released.
+Lamon is not sure how much longer he will be at the finca but he knows it will be at least until June 1, 2020.
+He is excited to announce that on May 16, 2020, his debut single Spotlight will be released.
 It can be found on Apple Music, Amazon, and Spotify.
-Be sure to check it out and find him on his social media to send him your feedback.
+Be sure to check it out and find Lamon on his social media to send him your feedback.
 Catch up with Lamon Chapman’s first interview.